Crate bevy_enhanced_input

 §Push-style

-It’s recommended to always use the observer API when possible.
+It’s recommended to use the observer API, especially for actions that trigger rarely.
 Don’t worry about losing parallelism - running a system has its own overhead, so for small logic, it’s actually faster to execute it outside a system.
 Just avoid heavy logic in action observers.

 app.add_observer(apply_movement);